Pocket God (comics): Setting

-The comics are set around six pygmies, named Ooga, Klik, Klak, Booga, Dooby and Nooby, all form their tribe, Oogka Chaka, and are always loyal to their gods, with the exception to Ooga, who thinks worshipping the gods is a waste of time, and does not believe in them.
+The comics are set around six pygmies, named Ooga, Klik, Klak, Booga, Dooby, and Nooby, who form a tribe, Oogka Chaka, and are always loyal to their gods (with the exception to Ooga, who thinks worshipping the gods is a waste of time, and does not believe in them).
 Regardless of Ooga's thoughts, the tribe, Klik mainly, still believe and honour them.
 The story is set on a small archipelago of islands, approximately 200 Mya (million years ago, set in the Triassic period), when the super continent Pangaea was still formed.
 According to the game, the islands are located in the Panthalassic Ocean, opposite Pangaea.
 It is set mainly on Oog Island, the home of the tribe.
 It is a relatively small island, with a small type of forest.
 When the Gem of Life faded its colour, the Pygmies travel to an unnamed island, with a large rainforest and a hidden temple.
 Inside the temple is an Egyptian-like setting, with hieroglyphic writing on its walls.
 The temple is almost like an Indiana Jones setting, especially when Nooby discovers a hat, (resembling a Fedora).
 According to Ooga, the islands are located in the tropics.